Get involved! Join one or more of the CEMS clubs, organizations and academic honor societies listed below.

 CS Crew

-UVM CS Crew
+CS Crew club

 CS Crew is a student-led community of individuals studying or interested in Computer Science at the University of Vermont.
-We provide an environment for students to further their knowledge and skills in CS related concepts and applications.
+We provide an environment for students to further their knowledge and skills in CS-related concepts and applications.
 We have a variety of events, from Professor, Grad, and Alumni presentations, hosting local employers and career nights, to project workshops and coding competitions.

 Contact: nathaniel.fogg@uvm.edu (President), Robert.Erickson@uvm.edu (Faculty Advisor), cscrew@uvm.edu